andrew022/CS2_Strat_Designer/README.md

   ➣ Basics of React<br/>
   ➣ Implementing Konva and learning how to use images and makem movable shapes/images<br/>
   ➣ How to implement Steam login with openID<br/>
-  ➣ Place hooks in seperate files and export them to the main .tsx file
+  ➣ Place hooks in seperate files and export them to the main .tsx file<br/>
+  ➣ Create a free drawing layer and how to add an eraser

 ---

 ## What I'm Doing Next
   ➣ <s>Flushing out the controls and smoothness of the application</s><br/>
   ➣ <s>Format for a smoother design feel</s><br/>
+  ➣ Use SignalR for private rooms to hold up to 5 people for group designing<br/>
   ➣ Incorporate a database to store the locations of the Konva items as well the selected map<br/>
   ➣ Deploy to AWS ECS